Materials

 Kaweah Arts at the Dome

-There's always something new and exiting at Kaweah Arts!
-35 local artists share their talents using a wide variety of mediums.
+There's always something new and exciting at Kaweah Arts!
+Over 40 local artists share their talents using a wide variety of mediums.
 New treasures arriving weekly.
-Grand opening at our new location at the Dome, 42249 Sierra Drive.
-Nancy Brunson, coordinator.
+Come see us at the Dome, 42249 Sierra Drive.

 Three Rivers Historical Museum (10am - 4pm)